Graduate School Loan Options

-Students may borrow money through university-approved lending institutions to assist them in meeting educational costs.
-We encourage you to seek the Lord as to which means He would have you use in financing your education rather than misuse the privilege of borrowing money to meet your educational expenses.
+Student loans for graduate school are available through university-approved lending institutions to assist you in meeting the cost of a degree.
+As you determine how to afford graduate school, we encourage you to seek the Lord as to which means He would have you use in financing your education rather than misuse the privilege of borrowing money to meet your educational expenses.
 There are various loan programs available to Regent University students.
 Loan proceeds cover education-related expenses, including tuition, fees, books, a modest allowance for room and board, and other school-related costs.
-However, loan proceeds are not available until after the student arrives at Regent and are not intended to pay for past debts, capital acquisitions (purchase of an automobile, major appliances, etc.) or living expenses considered beyond the usual, customary and reasonable costs for matriculating students.
+However, loan proceeds are not available until after the student arrives at Regent and are not intended to pay for past debts, capital acquisitions (purchase of an automobile, major appliances, etc.) or living expenses considered beyond the usual, customary and reasonable cost of living in college.
 Single students should plan on at least one roommate to offset living expenses.

-Loan proceeds may take a few days to be released following registration, and loan refunds are not available until the week before classes begin.
+Following registration, loan proceeds usually post to the student account 1-3 days prior to the start of the term.
+Loan refunds are not available until the second week of classes.
 Therefore, please plan accordingly to have necessary funds for books, deposits, living expenses, etc. The School of Psychology & Counseling will not advance funds against anticipated loan proceeds for book purchases.